szaumoor/ZSTweaks/ZSTweaks/README.md

 ## Credits

 - To BeamDog and Bioware for the game, obviously.
-- CamDawg for spending significant time to explain details about how WeiDu works, sharing insights, helpful code, and other matters for modding
+- CamDawg for spending significant time to explain details about how WeiDu works, sharing insights, helpful code, and other matters for modding.
+Many thanks for your tutorials too
 - DavidW for his great WeiDu tutorial
 - Thanks to the developers of WeiDu, including the documentation
 - And the IESDP, an invaluable resource.
 - People on Discord generally for their help, and the great modders out there that allowed their WeiDu code to be available publicly, like jmerry, Camdawg, 11jo, Argent77, Ardanis, DavidW, SubtleDoctor, among others.
-- zenblack for feedback and icon-making.
+- zenblack for feedback, brainstorming, and icon-making.

 ---